Graduate Handbook

 The distribution of roles and responsibilities in our dual-degree graduate program are as follows:

-• The Director of Graduate Studies handles general advising for students and coordinates the program.
+• The Director of Graduate Studies (DGS) handles general advising for students and coordinates the program.
 The DGS provides advice on degree requirements, monitors the progress of all graduate students, approves elective courses toward the dual-degree, and certifies that requirements are met.

-• The Graduate Studies Committee is in charge of admissions processes for the dual-degree program, evaluates graduate teaching applications, and recommends to the Department Head whom to appoint for residential teaching assistantships.
+• The Graduate Studies Committee (GSC) is in charge of admissions processes for the dual-degree program, evaluates graduate teaching applications, and recommends to the Department Head whom to appoint for residential teaching assistantships.
 The GSC also selects recipients or makes nominations for graduate student awards (see AFAM website for more information).
 The GSC charts graduate curriculum and policy agendas for the Department, with consultation and final approval by the entire faculty.

 • The Graduate Staff Assistant maintains graduate student records and handles paperwork required at various stages of the graduate program.
 Ashley Scott (ams87@psu.edu) is our Graduate Staff Assistant currently, taking central responsibility for administering the class schedule, credit approvals, and other matters related to the Graduate School and Registrar’s Office.